The 20 Best Beaches Near Orlando for Families

 Cocoa Beach

-You’ll find the closest beaches to Orlando about an hour east on the Space Coast.
+You’ll find the closest beaches to Orlando about an hour away to the east on the Space Coast.
 Cocoa Beach is a fantastic beach near Orlando.
-It is perfect for families, romantic vacations, and even friends hanging out surfing.

 When you are not relaxing on the sand, swimming or surfing in the water, or building a sandcastle, there are plenty of other fun activities to choose from at this beach.
 You can even watch the bioluminescent comb jellies glow on this sunset paddleboard tour.